A place to learn and play in the Museum’s backyard

 - A wild buffalo herd

-- Geyser and waterfall
+- Geyser and Waterfall

 Prosperity Junction, everyone’s favorite cattle town, will be adjacent to the space, which now includes a new 50-person theater.

-Fun lives at Liichokohkomo.’
+Fun lives at Liichokoshkomo.’

 STEAM activities, guided learning and expert-led classes give families a different way to experience history and culture.
 Come experience purposeful play in the Museum’s backyard!